Ryan-Blade/MotionSENS-PONG/README.md

 Introduction:

 *MotionSENS-PONG* brings a refreshing twist to the classic Pong game by introducing innovative motion controls.
 This project marks my initial venture into practical application, created during my 12th-grade coursework.
-While I acknowledge my beginner status, I welcome any constructive criticism😁
+While I acknowledge my beginner status, I welcome all constructive criticism😁

 To run the project: